Sanofi starts dengue vaccine production to keep lead over rivals

-NEUVILLE-SUR-SAONE, France (Reuters) - Sanofi SA has started producing its experimental dengue vaccine, the most advanced against the tropical disease, in a move to keep its lead over competitors ahead of the product’s likely launch in 2015.
+NEUVILLE-SUR-SAONE, France, July 12 (Reuters) - Sanofi SA has started producing its experimental dengue vaccine, the most advanced against the tropical disease, in a move to keep its lead over competitors ahead of the product’s likely launch in 2015.

 The mosquito-borne disease is a threat to nearly 3 billion people and is caused by four types of virus, none of which confers immunity from the others.
 Sanofi’s vaccine could generate sales of over $1 billion if successful.